Docker Deep Dive - Nigel Poulton - E-Book

 Docker, Inc. is a technology company based out of Palo Alto and founded by French-born American developer and entrepreneur Solomon Hykes.
 Solomon is no longer at the company.

 The company started as a platform as a service (PaaS) provider called dotCloud.
-Behind the scenes, dotCloud delivered their services on top of containers and had an in-house to help them deploy and manage those containers.
+Behind the scenes, dotCloud delivered its services on top of containers and had an in-house tool to help them deploy and manage those containers.
 They called this in-house tool Docker.

-The word Docker is a British expression meaning dock work____er____ that refers to a person who loads and unloads cargo from ships.
+The word Docker is a British expression short for dock worker referring to someone who loads and unloads cargo from ships.

-In 2013, dotCloud dropped the struggling PaaS side of the business, rebranded as Docker, Inc., and focussed on bringing Docker and containers to the world.
+In 2013, dotCloud dropped the struggling PaaS side of the business, rebranded as Docker, Inc., and focused on bringing Docker and containers to the world.

 The Docker technology

-The Docker platform is designed to make it as easy as possible to build, ship, and run containers.
+The Docker platform makes it easy to build, share, and run containers.

 At a high level, there are two major parts to the Docker platform: